cejtok/playluaengine/README.md

 Copyright (C) 2017 Carlos E. Jimenez.

-PlayLua Engine is a Lua Engine to create 3D games (based on OpenGL) or interactive Windows applications with Arduino.
+PlayLua Engine is a Lua-scriptable Game Engine to create 3D games (based on OpenGL) or interactive Windows applications with Arduino.